-Are you considering getting your teeth straightened?
+Are you considering getting your teeth straightened and are wondering about clear braces?
 Or perhaps you’re looking into the options for your teenager?
-Clear braces are a popular choice because they are far less noticeable than traditional metal braces.
+Clear or transparent braces are a popular choice because of the esthetic benefit when it comes to clear braces vs. metal braces.

 Here we offer a comprehensive guide to answer the following questions and more: